-Travel and subsistence costs (meals and accommodation) include reasonable out-of-pocket expenses for field work, research conferences, collaborative trips, archival work and historical research, for the chairholder, research personnel, students and colleagues working with the chairholder, and for visiting researchers.
+Travel and subsistence costs (meals and accommodation) include reasonable out-of-pocket expenses for field work, research conferences, collaborative trips, archival work and historical research, for the chairholder, research personnel and students working with the chairholder, and visiting researchers.

-- travel and subsistence costs (meals and accommodation) for the chairholder or any members of the research team;
+- travel and subsistence costs (meals and accommodation) for the chairholder and any members of the research team;

-- travel health insurance for the chairholder or any members of the research team who do not receive any such benefits from their institution and/or other sources;
+- travel health insurance for the chairholder and any members of the research team who do not receive any such benefits from their institution and/or other sources;

 - safety-related expenses for field work, such as protective gear, immunizations, etc.;

-- entry visa fees (for the chairholder or members of the research team) when required for the purpose of research;
+- entry visa fees (for the chairholder and/or members of the research team) when required for the purpose of research;

 - travel and accommodation expenses for speakers invited to conferences and workshops;

-- child-care expenses while a chairholder who is a nursing mother or single parent is travelling, with eligible costs limited to:
+- child-care expenses while a chairholder who is a nursing mother or single parent is travelling:

-- for a single parent, child-care costs incurred outside of normal working hours while the chairholder is travelling; and
+- the eligible cost for a single parent is limited to overnight child care costs incurred while the chairholder is travelling;

-- for a nursing mother who is travelling with a caregiver, the customary cost of child care.
+- the eligible cost for a nursing mother who is travelling with a child is limited to the customary cost of child care and airfare if applicable.

-- recruitment costs, which may be recovered retroactively, but only for funded chairholders, and, in the case of Canada Research Excellence Chairs only, members of their research team;
+- recruitment costs, but only for funded chairholders, and, in the case of Canada Excellence Research Chairs only, members of their research team;

 - relocation expenses, including travel costs up to the value of economy airfare for the chairholder and their immediate family, members of the research team and their immediate families, as well as the cost of transporting the families’ household effects;